KanadeAlt/AmiaAlt-Stuff/content/post/kernel-snow-irony.md

 this is the original schema data of MSM8953 from QCOM : [MSM8953 Schematics](https://file.elecfans.com/web2/M00/0A/DF/pYYBAGD7uHOABTBQAA96XdA1FDw057.pdf)

-### Overclocking MSM8953 over 2.2Ghz is a meme

-yes MSM8953 can't oc more than 2.2Ghz, if you see MSM8953 device running above 2.2Ghz for example 3Ghz it is fake and just virtual or meme 3Ghz on old device lol

-see this from qcom scheme : [MSM8953 Specification](https://raw.githubusercontent.com/mizuenaAlt/Amia-Lab/refs/heads/main/qcom1.jpg)

 ### CONFIG_HZ / Timer frequency

 An interrupt causes the CPU to temporarily stop the execution of the current process and allocate its resources to the process or hardware that issued the interrupt.
 For example, when you press the volume button, an interrupt is triggered by the volume button and the CPU then changes the volume level and displays the changed volume level on the screen.
 Similarly, interrupts are triggered when you touch the screen or press any hardware button.
 There is a time gap between two consecutive interrupts.
 We call this the timer frequency.